tony-landreth/vim_second_brain/README.md

 ```

 ## Flash Card
-A flash card is two notes.
+A flash card is two notes, making it possible to link back and forth between a question and an answer.

 ```
 # ImageDataGenerator
 #flash_card 20051588547204